 - Imported berries are intended for human consumption.
 Fruit will be distributed to many localities by wholesale and retail trade and by individual consumers.
 Berries may be distributed to all states in unrestricted trade. - Most fruit waste will be discarded into managed waste systems and will be disposed of in municipal tips.
 Consumers will discard small quantities of fruit waste in urban, rural and natural localities.
-Small amounts of fruit waste will be discarded in domestic compost. - Conidia on discarded fruit or from infected fruit and stalk waste may be spread to hosts by wind or rain (Ma et al. 2004; Erkara et al. 2008). - Alternaria viticola has only been reported infecting Vitis spp. including some hybrid grapes (Ma et al. 2004; Zhang 2005b).
-Vitis species are grown commercially and in residential gardens in all states and territories (Australian Table Grape Association 2008). - Alternaria viticola overwinters as hyphae or conidia (Ma et al. 2004; Zhang 2005b) so it is probable that this fungus will survive transport and storage in Australia. - Alternaria viticola is also saprophytic (Grapevinewine 2003; Zhang 2005b), so it could survive on dying bunches that are distributed in Australia. - Vitis spp. do not propagate naturally in the Australia environment.
+Small amounts of fruit waste will be discarded in domestic compost. - Conidia on discarded fruit or from infected fruit and stalk waste may be spread to hosts by wind or rain (Erkara et al. 2008; Ma et al. 2004). - Alternaria viticola has only been reported infecting Vitis spp. including some hybrid grapes (Ma et al. 2004; Zhang 2005b).
+Vitis species are grown commercially and in residential gardens in all states and territories (Australian Table Grape Association 2008). - Alternaria viticola overwinters as hyphae or conidia (Ma et al. 2004; Zhang 2005b) so it is probable that this fungus will survive transport and storage in Australia. - Alternaria viticola is also saprophytic (Zhang 2005b; Grapevinewine 2003), so it could survive on dying bunches that are distributed in Australia. - Vitis spp. do not propagate naturally in the Australia environment.
 They only grow in vineyards and domestic gardens where their propagation has been advanced by cultivation.

-The capacity of the fungus to survive storage and transport and the spread of spores by wind and rain, moderated by the limited host range, support a risk rating for distribution of 'moderate'.
+The capacity of the fungus to survive storage and transport and the spread of spores by wind and rain, moderated by the limited host range, support a likelihood estimate for distribution of 'moderate'.